ʻOteʻa Guidelines

 • Dressing room is for active dressing for competition ONLY.

 • If your group is interested in setting up a holding area for extra supplies and family please let us know.
+Tent may be no bigger than 10x10.
+If tent size exceeds the 10x10 limit you will be asked to take it down.

-Winners will be announced at the award ceremony on Sunday, February 16th.
+Winners will be announced at the award ceremony on Sunday, February 22nd.